Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 All I could think was “That’s funny, I didn’t think that my boobies held a lot of tension.”
 But I just laid there and went with it.

-I was expecting a much rougher experience, but it was more like a light rub down.
+I was expecting a much rougher experience, but it was more like a light full body rub down.
 I grew frustrated because I really wanted my shoulders and back kneaded out, but it never happened.
 Instead, she just kept lightly stroking and caressing my body.
 After the vigorous wash, I was expecting a deep tissue massage.

 Dave’s More Painful Hammam Treatment